conda-incubator/conda-project/README.md

 any other files that it may need.

-See [8 Levels of Reproduciblity](https://www.anaconda.com/blog/8-levels-of-reproducibility) for an in-depth discussion of the differences between "It works fo me." to "I've made sure that anyone can reliably execute my work."
+See [8 Levels of Reproduciblity](https://www.anaconda.com/blog/8-levels-of-reproducibility) for an in-depth discussion of the differences between "It works for me." to "I've made sure that anyone can reliably execute my work."
 Conda Project provides a framework that guides you to ensuring a high degree of reproducibility in the projects you create.